1000000000/Harass/README.md

 ---
 ### Description:
-A Haskell interpreter for the [Grass programming language](http://blue.sky.or.jp/grass/).
+A Haskell interpreter for [Grass](http://blue.sky.or.jp/grass/), an esoteric programming language.

 ---
 ### Goals: